z-fahmi-z/config-management/README.md

 # About

-This is the deployment for the static web game [void-runner](https://github.com/z-fahmi-z/void-runner) primarily using Ansible, Nginx, Terraform and DigitalOcean.
+This is the deployment for the static web game [Void Runner](https://github.com/z-fahmi-z/void-runner) primarily using Ansible, Nginx, Terraform and DigitalOcean.

 ### App Demo
 <video src="https://github.com/user-attachments/assets/95334f64-71df-4091-a3ff-35b196d3302e" controls></video